lambdaclass/lambda_ethereum_consensus/README.md

 **Thank you for being a part of our journey.
 Let's build an amazing future for Ethereum together! 🚀🌍**

+## Metrics

+When running the node, metrics are available at [`http://localhost:9568/metrics`](http://localhost:9568/metrics) in Prometheus format.

 ## Profiling

 ### QCachegrind